sebescudie/GammaLauncher/README.md

   - If a new version of vvvv gamma exists online.
 If so, you'll be able to download and install it directly from the launcher with a single click
   - If a new version of GammaLauncher exists online.
 If so, clicking on the version number takes you to the download page on Github.

+## Changelog

+### 3.0.5

+#### New

+- A burger menu on the left checks for new gamma versions and installs them.
+Also tells you if a newer GammaLauncher is available
+- Drag and drop a `.vl` document on the launcher to open it in a new vvvv instance (if you have Allow Multiple enabled)

+#### Fixed

+- Clicking on nuget folder when a stable version is selected opens the stable gamma's nuget folder.
+When a preview is selected, it opens preview's nuget folder (asked by motzi)
+- Remembers previous window position on startup (asked by dottore)

+#### Changed

+- Reversed versions order in the dropdown menu.
+Newer versions are on top (asked by mburk)

 ## How to get it

 Get the latest version in the [here](https://github.com/sebescudie/GammaLauncher/releases), or clone the repo and build the app yourself.
 If you do so, don't forget to copy the `ico.ico` file to your output dir, otherwise the app won't start.